AlexDunmow/ws-go/README.md

 # ws
-Websocket pubsub and command system for Supremacy and XSYN
+Websocket pubsub and command system with browser client.

+TODO: docs, refactor for general use